All Episodes

 Interesting side note as it relates to the Al Franken.

-It looks like well, according to the Cook Political Report, they now change their rating for Minnesota's Senate race to toss up in the wake of Franken and his resignation.
+It looks like, well, according to the Cook Political Report, they now changed their rating for Minnesota's Senate race to Tosa in the wake of Franken and his resignation.

-But you got to remember the the governor when he resigns is a Democrat.
+But you've got to remember, the governor, when he resigns, is a Democrat.

 The governor is going to put in that spot the person that he wants to be elected next November, because that will then happen next November, the election, based on what the state law of Minnesota says.

-So anyway, the governor's Mark uh Dayton, a Democrat, and he's expected to do appoint someone that Democrats want to run in the midterms next year.
+So anyway, the governor's Mark Dayton, a Democrat, and he's expected to appoint someone that Democrats want to run in the midterms next year.

-That state nearly that state nearly flipped when you think about it.
+That state nearly flipped when you think about it.

-And Franken won uh his 2008 race by narrow margins as well.
+And Franken won his 2008 race by narrow margins as well.

-So I think Republicans uh are already been targeting blue congressional districts where President Trump performed well to try and gain some ground.
+So I think Republicans have already been targeting blue congressional districts where President Trump performed well to try and gain some ground.

 You know, it's fascinating.